 Renewal of plant item registration

-Registration of individual plant items must still be renewed annually.
-We will send a renewal notice to the last person or company that registered it.
+Registration of individual plant items must be renewed annually.
+We will send a renewal notice to the address on the registration certificate.

 Replacing a plant registration document